TomSparks1984/csm10j-hw01a/README.md

   -

 Improvements
+  - A list of possible tickers
+  - A higher or lower price option for user would be better than just a greater than or equal to
   - A "go back" option
-  - A higher or lower price option for user would be better than just a greater than or equal to